Dailin-Li/Generalized_zero_variance/readme.md

-Except for "BG_MC_MCMC.py" that is for MC & MCMC background, other files are to apply the generalized zero variance method to differnt combinations of Bayesian models and dataset.
+Except for "BG_MC_MCMC.py" that is for MC & MCMC background, other files are to apply the generalized zero variance method on differnt combinations of Bayesian models and dataset.

 refer to: